lvgl/lv_binding_micropython/README.md

 The callback will receive a Blob which can be casted to the dict in the last argument.
 (See `async_call` example below)

-As long as the convention above is followed, the lvgl Micropython binding script would automatically set and use `user_data` when callbacks are set and used.
+As long as the convention above is followed, the lvgl MicroPython binding script would automatically set and use `user_data` when callbacks are set and used.

 From the user perspective, any python callable object (such as python regular function, class function, lambda etc.) can be user as an lvgl callbacks.
 For example:
 ```python